2020-2023

 Seniority shall continue to accumulate during all paid and unpaid leaves of absence.

-5.12 Parent/Teacher Conference for Own Children
+5.12 Progress Conference for Own Children

 5.13 Student Medication